-On the back of the successful exploration activities in Kenya during 2013, the Company and its partners ramped up its exploration program in Kenya and Ethiopia.
-Entering the year, the Company and its partners had seven drilling rigs operating in the region.
-Four Tullow-Africa Oil joint venture rigs are operating in Northern Kenya in Blocks 10BB, 10BA and 13T, one of which is a testing and completions unit.
-One of these drilling rigs is demobilizing and is being replaced with a higher specification unit.
-In
+On the back of the successful exploration activities in Kenya during 2012 and 2013, the Company and its partners ramped up its exploration program in Kenya and Ethiopia.
+Entering 2014, the Company and its partners had seven drilling rigs operating in the region.
+Four Tullow-Africa Oil joint venture rigs were operating through 2014 in Northern Kenya in Blocks 10BB, 10BA and 13T, one of which was a testing and completions unit.
+Three additional drilling rigs completed drilling operations during 2014 in Block 9 (Kenya),